solygambas/kotlin-projects/07-tasks/README.md

 ## Features

-- setting up the app.
+- setting up the app with the Model-View-ViewModel architecture pattern.
+- creating a database class.
-- writing the database code.
+- defining data classes for the table.
+- using an interface for data access.
 - inserting task records.
 - displaying a list of task records.